Defendinary/future/README.md

 # Known bugs
-- subdomain clobbering since only partial fqdn is checked.
-Should use full domain in dict
+- Subdomain clobbering since only partial domain is checked.
+Should probably use full domain in route dictionary.

 # Usage